MicrosoftDocs/cloud-adoption-framework/docs/secure/security-top-10.md

 - **Sponsorship**: This process modernization is typically sponsored by the security operations director or equivalent.
 - **Execution**: Adapting existing processes (or writing them for the first time) is a collaborative effort involving:

-  - [Security operations](../organize/cloud-security-operations-center.md) incident management team or leadership - leads process and integration updates to key external stakeholders.
-These teams include legal and communications or public relations teams
+  - **[Security operations](../organize/cloud-security-operations-center.md) incident management team or leadership**: Leads process and integration updates to key external stakeholders.
+These teams include legal and communications or public relations teams.
-  - [Security operations](../organize/cloud-security-operations-center.md) security analysts - provide expertise on technical incident investigation and triage
+  - **[Security operations](../organize/cloud-security-operations-center.md) security analysts**: Provide expertise on technical incident investigation and triage.
-  - [Central IT operations](../organize/central-it.md) - provides expertise on cloud platform (directly, via cloud center of excellence, or via external consultants)
+  - **[Central IT operations](../organize/central-it.md)**: Provides expertise on cloud platform directly, via cloud center of excellence, or via external consultants.

 ### How